gdm413229/swwmgz_m/ExtendedLore.md

   begins.
 - 2337: The first tournament ends with Raik L Raikishionen, prime minister of the Nukuri Unified Government, as champion.
-- 2338: UnSX 2.
-Members of the Dark Alliance attempt to take over the Bleaknet.
-  Not long after, they are defeated in a joint attack with the participation of Earth and many other allied worlds.
 - 2340: Second Unissix Tournament.
 - 2343: Nuoma accidentally reveals her true form to the people of Kruon.
 The feared "fall of the empire" doesn't happen, she is still revered as a worthy